 If you need your Housing Benefit or Council Tax Support to be awarded from an earlier date

 You can ask for your claim to be backdated up to 6 months, however you need to show a good cause for not claiming earlier.
 If you or your partner are aged over 60 you can request for the claim to be backdated for 3 months without having to show continuous good cause.

 We may be able to provide more help through a discretionary housing payment.

-How can I report someone I think is claiming Housing Benefit or Council Tax Support they are not entitled to?
+How to report someone who is claiming Housing Benefit or Council Tax Support they are not entitled to

 Please see our Benefit Fraud page.